If you’re planning to visit the UK to get married or enter into a civil partnership, you will need to apply for a Marriage Visitor visa.

 It is not possible to get married if you have entered the UK on a standard visitor visa.

-Do you need a Marriage Visitor visa?
+Section A: Do you need a Marriage Visitor Visa?

 A Marriage Visitor Visa is needed if you are a foreign national wanting to travel to the UK to get married or register a civil partnership, or to give notice of your intention to do so, and you intend to leave the UK at the end of your visit.
+You cannot get married in the UK under the Standard Visitor Visa.
+The Marriage Visitor Visa is designed specifically to allow foreign nationals to have their ceremony in the UK, and leave the country within a period of six months.

-Under the Marriage Visitor Visa, you are permitted to marry or enter into a civil partnership in the UK within 6 months of arriving.
+Under the Marriage Visitor Visa, you are permitted to marry or enter into a civil partnership in the UK within six months of arriving.
 The ceremony must take place at a licensed venue.
 You can also travel through the UK in transit to another country.

 A Marriage Visitor Visa will only be issued for a maximum of six months.
 During that time, you will be expected to marry or enter into a civil partnership in the UK and then return to your home country or country of residence.
 However, entry clearance officers have the discretion to issue a multiple entry visa, valid for up to one year, in cases where there will be a delay between giving notice and the marriage or civil partnership taking place.